zclconf/go-cty/docs/refinements.md

 vary depending on the type constraint of the value being refined.

-The least flexible case is `cty.DynamicVal` -- an unknown value of an unknown type -- which is the one value that cannot be refined at all and will cause a panic if you try.
+The least flexible case is `cty.DynamicVal` -- an unknown value of an unknown type -- which is the one value that cannot be refined at all and will silently ignore any attempts to do so, leaving the result still totally unrefined.
 This is a pragmatic compromise for backward compatibility: existing callers use patterns like `val == cty.DynamicVal` to test for this specific special value, and any refinements of that value would make it no longer equal.

 Unknown values of built-in exact types, and also unknown values whose type _kind_ is constrained even if the element/attribute types are not, can at